Tools

 How Does Induction Cooking Work?

-Specifically, induction cooking refers to the use of an induction cooktop that provides direct heat to the cookware itself.
+Specifically, induction cooking refers to the use of an induction stove or cooktop that provides direct heat to the cookware itself.
 Electromagnets located inside the cooktop itself are used to stimulate the atoms inside conductive cookware, which generates heat that is passed through as radiant energy to food.

 Advantages of Induction Cooking

-There are many reasons as to why restaurant owners, chefs, and cooks prefer working with induction cooktops over other types of cooking appliances.
-For starters, induction allows food to be cooked quickly—because heat is transferred directly from the power coil to the cookware, meals can be cooked faster than with electric and gas options.
+For starters, induction allows food to be cooked quickly—because heat is transferred directly from the power coil to the cookware, meals can be cooked faster than with electric and gas options, both of which need time to heat up.

 Some other advantages of induction cooking include: